How to page through the Phoenix newspaper from 1890 to 1920

 Here's the link to the Phoenix newspaper http://chroniclingamerica.loc.gov/lccn/sn84020558/ which was called the Arizona Republican at the time.
 Nowadays it's called the Republic.

-Yes, you can search for stuff, and be all organized if you want to, but I like just thumbing the pages.
+Yes, you can search for stuff, and be all organized if you want to, but I like just thumbing through the pages.
 I'll read the articles, the ads, the funnies.
-When I see something I like, I do a screen capture, save it in Photoshop and post it on my Google+ Phoenix Historical Images page.
+When I see something I like, I do a screen capture, and save it on my computer as a jpeg.

 There are a lot of original documents like this on the web.
 Many schools have scanned them in and you can read them in pdf format.
 If you like time-traveling, like I do, it's a lot of fun.
 But remember that it's all raw information - there's no editing, no condensing.
 There may be things that offend some people, so beware.
 It was a different time.
 And while I much prefer living in modern times, I've always enjoyed visited the old days.